SPANISH STORE

 Cinco de Mayo Pledge

 Today in class, I made the students repeat the following Pledge at the end of class.
 I shook their hands as they left the room.
-Cinco de Mayo Pledge I hearby declare that I recognize September 16th as Mexico’s Independence … Continue reading
+Cinco de Mayo Pledge I hereby declare that I recognize September 16th as Mexico’s Independence … Continue reading

 Cinco de Drinko